-An AI's ability to hold a coherent conversation and process info directly depends on its "context window."
-In Tess AI or any other platform, understanding how this window works is key to getting better results—whether you're chatting, analyzing documents, or creating agents.
-This article digs into what context windows are, what tokens mean, and how you can manage these elements to get the best out of the platform.
+An AI’s ability to keep a conversation on track and process info depends directly on its "context window."
+On Tess AI or any other platform, getting how this window works is key to making the most of your interactions—whether you're chatting, going through docs, or building agents.
+This article breaks down what context windows and tokens are, plus how you can manage them to get the best results on the platform.

-Every interaction with an AI model happens inside a "context window."
-Think of it as the AI's short-term memory during a specific conversation or task.
+Every time you interact with an AI model, it happens inside a "context window."
+Think of it like the AI’s short-term memory during a conversation or a certain task.
 This memory is measured in tokens.
-Tokens aren't just words—they're bits of text that AI models use to process and understand language.
-A word can be one token, part of a token, or even several tokens, depending on how complex it is and the language.
+Tokens aren’t just words—they’re bits of text that the models use to process and make sense of language.
+A word can be a token, part of a token, or even several tokens, depending on how complex it is or which language you’re using.

-Each AI model available in Tess AI, like different versions of GPT or Gemini, has a maximum token capacity for its context window.
-For example, the GPT-4.1 Nano model can handle up to 1 million tokens, while GPT-4o Mini supports 128,000 tokens, and some Gemini models can go up to 2 million tokens.
+Each AI model available on Tess AI, like the different GPT or Gemini versions, has a max token capacity for its context window.
+For example, the GPT-4.1 Nano model can handle up to 1 million tokens, while GPT-4o Mini handles 128,000 tokens—and some Gemini models can go all the way up to 2 million tokens.

-It's important to know this token count includes both your inputs (questions, instructions, files you upload) and the outputs the AI gives back (answers, created texts).
+Just keep in mind that the token count includes both your inputs (questions, instructions, files you upload) and the outputs created by the AI (answers, generated text).

-When the number of tokens in a conversation starts getting close to or goes over the selected model's context window limit, the AI might start showing some odd behavior.
-This can include losing info from earlier in the chat, less coherent answers, or what's commonly called "hallucination" (making up incorrect info).
+When the number of tokens in an interaction gets close to or goes over the selected model's context window limit, the AI might start showing unexpected behavior.
+This can include losing earlier conversation info, less coherent answers, or what people often call "hallucination" (making up incorrect information).

-To help users out, Tess AI has added a warning that pops up when your chat is getting too long and is near the context window limit, suggesting you start a new conversation.
+To help users, Tess AI shows a warning when the conversation is getting too long and is nearing the context window limit, suggesting you start a new chat.

 Step by Step: Checking a Model's Context Window

-In AI Copilot, in the chat area, click the model selector.
+In the AI Copilot conversation area, click the model selector.

-Next to the name of your chosen model, you'll see a small info icon (an "i" inside a circle).
+Next to the name of the model you want, you'll see a small info icon (an "i" inside a circle).

 Click this icon to see the model details, including its "Context Window" in tokens.

-Tip: If you expect a long interaction or need to provide a lot of information, go for models with bigger context windows right from the start.
+Tip: If you expect a long interaction or need to provide a bunch of info, go with models that have bigger context windows right from the start.

-One cool feature of Tess AI is the ability to analyze files like PDFs, spreadsheets (Sheets, Excel), and documents (Docs).
-How you upload these files into the Knowledge Base directly affects how the context window gets used.
+One of the cool features of Tess AI is being able to analyze files—like PDFs, spreadsheets (Sheets, Excel), and documents (Docs).
+The way you upload these files to the Knowledge Base directly affects how the context window is used.

 Deep Learning Mode: